algosup/2024-2025-project-4-web-fpga-team-5/documents/management/managementArtifacts.md

 ## Weekly Reports

-Each week a weekly report is done to ensure a follow of the project, [here]() you can find all the folder with cumulative weekly reports.
+Weekly reports are done to ensure a follow of the project.
+You can find all the files within the [cumulative weekly reports](weeklyReports/cumulative.md).

 You can directly access the reports individually: